 Response - The proposed L shaped footprint of the new building directly references the historic building's footprint.
 The prominent gable roof form has a similar pitch to the historic building.
+Material changes and facade setbacks between the second level and third level breaks up the massing into smaller modules that relate to the historic building.
+The third floor unit has been significantly reduced by almost 300sf and is setback from the north, east and south facades to reduce mass and scale.
+The height of the north-south ridge has been reduced by $^{\sim}1$ foot and the height of the east-west ridge has been reduced by $^{\sim}2$ feet.

-Material changes between the ground level and upper levels break up the massing, and dormers along the east and west facades add living space for the upper level unit while maintaining a prominent gable form.
-Sliding wood shutters are proposed to add interest and to break up the façade of the building, and vertical wood board and batten on the upper levels of the wood building add depth and dimension to the front façade.
-Galvanized metal siding is proposed for the first level and as accents on the upper levels to add interest to the neighboring multi-family buildings.
+Sliding wood shutters and windows of a similar proportion to the landmark are proposed to add interest and to break up the façade of the building.
+Vertical wood board and batten on the upper level of the alley building adds depth and dimension to the front façade.
+Galvanized metal siding is proposed for the first level and as accents on the upper levels to add interest to the east and west facades that face the neighboring multi-family buildings.
+See also response to 11.4 below.